 The contrast between Los Angeles and Moscow was striking.

-“I went from the command and control of a Moscow Games which was a fantastic Games, brilliantly well organised, there were more world records in that Games than any Games before,” said Sebastian Coe, who won gold in the 1,500 metres and silver in the 800 metres in both 1980 and 1984.
+“I went from the command and control of a Moscow Games which was a fantastic Games, brilliantly well organised, there were more world records in that Games than any Games before,” said Sebastian Coe, who won gold in the 1,500 meters and silver in the 800 meters in both 1980 and 1984.

 “But then four years later, there was an opening ceremony with 84 white grand pianos, Liberace lookalikes and Leonard Bernstein conducting the New York Philharmonic and rocketman taking off from the finishing straight.”

 Coe’s remarks highlight how Brezhnev’s attempts to win the West over to socialism failed.
 Like most Westerners, and many Russians, Coe welcomes the changes since 1980.

 “It’s a wholly changed world and from a personal perspective, I think it’s a wholly better world for many people,” Coe said in Sochi.

 Brezhnev was also unlucky that the death of popular singer and actor Vladimir Vysotsky coincided with the Games and drew many Russians’ attention away from the sporting field.
 So many were on the streets mourning his death that state security had to be diverted from the Games to his Moscow funeral.

 The Soviet Union topped the medals table no fewer than 13 times at the winter and summer Olympics between 1952 - the year Putin was born - and 1991 - the year the Soviet Union collapsed.